xumzheng/microsoft-graph-docs/api-reference/v1.0/resources/lookupcolumn.md

 ms.date: 09/11/2017
 title: LookupColumn
 ms.localizationpriority: medium
-description: "The lookupColumn on a columnDefinition resource indicates that the column's values are looked up from another source in the site." ms.prod: ""
+description: The lookupColumn on a columnDefinition resource indicates that the column's values are looked up from another source in the site. ms.prod: ''
 doc_type: resourcePageType
 ---